 Things changed during the period of Prohibition.
 As drinking became exclusive, people wanted to do it even more.
 This period coincided with all kinds of new freedoms for women of all classes, such as suffrage.
 And these women also sought the freedom to drink a little moonshine or Planter’s Punch.

 To learn more about women in public spaces of Chicago around the turn of the century, try our previous post, entitled “Chicago Women in History: Alone at Last.”
-Chicago bars have become places filled with Chicago history, and you can explore tales of drinking, jazz history, and social clubs on our “Good Times Historic Bar Tour.”
+Chicago bars have become places filled with Chicago history, and you can explore tales of drinking, jazz history, and social clubs on our Historic Chicago Walking Bar Tour.
 It’s more then a pub crawl – on this walking tour we get to look at very cool examples of architecture, dig into some untold stories from history, and indulge in tasty appetizers, too.

 ~Brian Failing: Research and Collections Intern